 Near: if you want to look for a manager that possesses broader qualities like six sigma you can write ~resume "HR manager" AND (six NEAR sigma)

-Tilde ~: to find a resume for example you can use tilde before resume so you find all the synonyms related to resume for example ~resume "HR manager"
+Tilde ~: to find a resume for example you can use tilde before resume so you find all the synonyms related to the resume for example ~resume "HR manager"

 Now, we will use the advanced Boolean recruitment operators in a string.
-The example below is one of the Boolean searches in recruitment examples that will land you to a prospective HR manager.
+The example below is one of the Boolean searches in recruitment examples that will land you a prospective HR manager.

 The boolean recruitment example for HR manager

 Human resource AND (manager OR administrator) AND ~resume -job -jobs -hire -hiring AND manag* AND ("Human resource information system" OR HRIS) AND (six NEAR sigma)

 To sum up, if you have no idea about the way to reach prospective employees and you have just started off, Boolean recruitment is all that you need.
 Why?
 You can recruit talented candidates just by using these simple techniques and learning their applicability.
 Moreover, this technique is cost-effective.
 All you need to do is practice the formulas and type the strings in the Google search engines.
 The results will exactly and accurately match your requirements.

 Furthermore, Boolean recruitment can be carried out even if you have no prior technical knowledge.
 Through some simple tutorials, you can easily learn its use and for that, you do not need any expensive training.
 It is also a time-saving technique if you urgently want to fill up any vacancy for the desired position.

 If you still have not integrated Boolean recruitment into your employment procedures, you are missing out on these benefits.
 Learn Boolean recruitment now!